mithril-security/blind_llama_client/docs/docs/blind_llama/trust-model.md

 ## Trusted parties with BlindLlama

-With BlindLlama, we remove the AI provider (Mithril Security) from the list of trusted parties.
-When models are served with BlindLlama, our admins cannot see user data because we use a Confidential & transparent AI infrastructure, removing the need for users to blindly trust us.
+With BlindLlama, we remove the AI provider from the list of trusted parties.
+When models are served with BlindLlama, admins cannot see user data because we use a Confidential & transparent AI infrastructure, removing the need for users to blindly trust the provider.

 We can prove such controls are in place using [TPM-based attestation](../concepts/TPMs.md).